lemniscus/osdi-client/README.md

 ### RemoteObjectInterface<a name="remote-object"></a>

-RemoteObject classes represent records on AN that have API endpoints, also known as *resources* in AN parlance, like [People](https://actionnetwork.org/docs/v2/people) (a.k.a. activists), [Tags](https://actionnetwork.org/docs/v2/tags) and [Petition Signatures](https://actionnetwork.org/docs/v2/signatures).
-These classes handle CRUD operations on AN records.
+RemoteObject classes represent records on Action Network that have API endpoints, also known as *resources* in Action Network parlance, like [People](https://actionnetwork.org/docs/v2/people) (a.k.a. activists), [Tags](https://actionnetwork.org/docs/v2/tags) and [Petition Signatures](https://actionnetwork.org/docs/v2/signatures).
+These classes handle CRUD operations on Action Network records.

 RemoteObjects contain collections of `Civi\Osdi\ActionNetwork\Object\Field` objects.
-They depend on a [`RemoteSystem`](#remote-system) object to perform operations on AN.
+They depend on a [`RemoteSystem`](#remote-system) object to perform operations on Action Network.

 Namespace: `Civi\Osdi\ActionNetwork\Object`